 The DSL will normally obtain consent from the pupil and/or parents to share sensitive information within the school or with outside agencies.
 Where there is good reason to do so, the DSL may share information without consent, and will record the reason for not obtaining consent.

-If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the DSL.
+If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the DSL and the Data Protection Officer.